nirs/oc-clusterset/README.md

 - oc - OpenShift Command Line Interface (CLI)

-## Install
+## Installing

-Copy the plugin to directory in the PATH
+Download the executable for your operating system and architecture and install in the PATH.

+Example for GNU/Linux on X86_64, installing in /usr/local/bin:

 ```
+curl -L -o oc-clusterset https://github.com/nirs/oc-clusterset/releases/download/v0.1.0/oc-clusterset-v0.1.0-linux-amd64
+sudo install oc-clusterset /usr/local/bin
-cp oc-clusterset /usr/local/bin/
+rm oc-clusterset
 ```
 ## Clusterset configuration

 To use this tool, prepare a yaml file with the cluster details: